May wins support from divided UK government on Brexit plan

 John Longworth, a chairman of campaign group Leave Means Leave, accused May of personally deceiving Brexit campaigners.
 “May’s Brexit means BRINO – ‘Brexit In Name Only’ – a fake Brexit.”

-Pro-EU Labour lawmaker Chuka Ummuna described it as “yet another behind-closed-doors stitch up that would leave us all worse off”.
+Pro-EU Labour lawmaker Chuka Umunna described it as “yet another behind-closed-doors stitch up that would leave us all worse off”.

+The Times newspaper said, without citing sources, that May was taking a hard line and had promised senior allies that she would sack foreign minister Boris Johnson, a Brexit supporter, if he tried “to undermine the peace deal”.

 With nine months before Britain leaves and just over three before the EU says it wants a deal, May has been under intense pressure from the bloc and from many businesses to show her negotiating position.